mmontef/project-management-app/README.md

 ******

 Note the following folder structure:

 driver: Contains the main driver ClientLauncher.java and another driver we used for testing (currently commented out)

 graph_components: Contains components used to draw a physical graph.
-As per the majority decision during Tuesday's meeting, we are no longer drawing a physical graph and will be saving this for the next iteration.
+Not currently used in this iteration.

-grapview_components: Contains various classes used to make up the GUI
+grapview_components: Contains various classes used to make up the GUI.
+Includes some components used to draw a physical graph.

-listview_components: Same as above.
-We will consolidate these packages in the final iteration.
+These are not used in the current iteration.

+listview_components: Similarly to above, this class contains GUI components used to draw the Projects and Activities lists.

 resources: Contains the main objects used for the application.
 Users, Projects and Activities.
 See below for more info.

-saver_loader: Contains methods for saving and loading from the database.

-swing_Components: Contains swing classes used to make GUI objects.
+saver_loader: Contains class used for saving/loading/editing the database, as well as holding the current instance of the database when the project is loaded.

 ******

-Where we currently stand:

-As per Tuesday's meeting and the majority's decision, we have scrapped the physical graph representation of project activities in lieu of a table-like view.

-Currently the database is set up correctly and loading from the database is working as it should.

-Display the data in the GUI is something we are working on now.

-Currently, the user that logs in will have all projects associated with their userID displayed.
-Upon clicking any project, a table with Activity names, durations and interdependencies is displayed.
-Right now they are displaying twice, which is something we are working on.
+Current Functionalities:

+The program allows a user to log in, and have all projects associated with this user displayed.

+The only user type currently supported is a MANAGER, and each Manager can have a number of Projects associated to them.

+Projects only support having a single manager associated with them.

+Projects are displayed in a list, and upon clicking a Project, a list of Activities associated with the project is displayed.

+The user is able to Create new Projects from the menu bar.

+Upon clicking a Project, the user can choose to Edit a Project from the menu bar, which will display editable fields containing Project attributes.
+From this screen, the user also has an option to delete the Project completely.

+Changes made are saved automatically to the Database.
+When a Project is Deleted, all Activities associated with the Project are deleted as well.

-The user is able to create new projects and have them added to the list by selecing new project from the menu bar.
-User is prompted to enter some project details.
+Similarly, upon clicking a Project, the user is able to then Add new Activities to the Project from the menu bar.
+A form appears with editable text boxes to set the Activity attributes.

-We have created similar forms for adding/editing new activities, and editing projects.
-These will be integrated tomorrow.
-The user, upon choosing to create new activities, is given a list of all other activities in the project from which they can set inter-dependencies.

-Saving to the database is almost completed.

-All the data is being loaded and stored properly.
-The challenge is displaying it in the GUI.
-There are some errors we are working on.
-We had to modify a lot of things due to changing to a table view.
+When adding new Activities, the user can set Dependencies from a populated list of other Activities.
+The user can select no dependencies, or can select mutliple dependencies by holding SHIFT and clicking multiple options in the list.

+Upon clicking an Activity in the list, the user is able to Edit an Activity from the menu bar.
+This will display the current values associated with this Activity, and can be changed.
+The user also has an option to delete the Activity entirely.

+Changes made are reflected immediately in the database.
+If an Activity is deleted, all dependency associations that involve this Activity are deleted as well.

+All additions, changes and deletions are made displayed immediately in the list.

 Here is a breakdown of the main object structure:

+NOTE: The following classes all contain Javadoc documentation that detail the functionality of all methods.

 Users